SoftHu/tos_avg/En/Seabert.md

 would visit my uncle's shop.
 At first, I thought they were troublemakers and got a little worried.
-But they don't seem to mean any harm, and would even bring me delicious snacks.
+But they don't seem to mean any harm, and even bring me delicious snacks.
 It's true you can't judge a book by its cover...]
 Start -->1727381607774317[<b>Speaker 👉 Seabert:</b>